What are the signs and symptoms of an eye injury?

 It's not always easy to identify an eye injury — especially in a child.
 Seek medical care immediately if you notice any of these signs or symptoms:

-- Obvious pain or trouble seeing
+- Obvious pain, trouble opening the eye or trouble seeing

 - A cut or torn eyelid

 - One eye not moving as well as the other eye

 - One eye sticking out farther or seeming more prominent than the other

 - Blood in the white part of the eye

 - An object on the eye or under the eyelid that can't easily be removed

 What can you do if an eye injury occurs?

 When an eye injury occurs, seek medical help from an ophthalmologist or another doctor as soon as possible — even if the injury seems minor.
 Delaying care could lead to permanent vision loss or blindness.
 In addition, take simple steps to prevent further damage.
 For example:

 - Don't touch, rub or apply pressure to the eye